CIMA MCS – Course Schedule

 Read through the industry analysis pack steadily over the next few weeks.
 It’s mostly background reading to build industry knowledge.
 However, it would be useful to learn some industry examples prior to your first mock exam so you can start to include some in your answers.
 Post your questions about the pre-seen on our MCS discussion group – our MCS tutor will aim to respond within 1 working day.

-Exam technique
+Exam technique and questions pack

 Watch the full recording if you are unable to attend on the day.

-Theory and the Case Study exam
+Theory and the Case Study Exam

 The theory week – work with the theory revision series.